ramirezalfredo/Hygieia/terraform/README.md

     </configuration>
 ```

-Skipped Docker container for Rally:
+Skipped Docker container for Rally (one of the collectors):

 pom.xml
 ```xml